simphotonics/stride/README.md

 a [`StrideIterable`][StrideIterable]:
 `column_j = StrideIterable(array1D, nCols, j)`.
 The iterable starts at the offset `j` and uses the stride `nCols` to advance to the next element.
-Looking at the figure above one can see that the iterable contains precisely the elements of the column with index `j`.
+Looking at the figure above and setting `nCols = 3` and `j = 1` one can see that the iterable contains the elements of the column with index 1.

 ## Usage

 To use this library include [stride] as dependency in your `pubspec.yaml` file.

-The program below demonstrates how to iterate list using a custom stride (step size) and offset.
-Tip: Use an object of type [`FastStrideIterable`][FastStrideIterable] when iterating fixed sized lists.
+The program below demonstrates how to iterate lists using a custom stride (step size) and offset.

+Tip: [`FastStrideIterable`][FastStrideIterable] uses an iterator of type [`FastStrideIterator`][FastStrideIterator] that does not check for concurrent modification before advancing to the next element.
+It is slightly more performant compared to a [`StrideIterable`][StrideIterable] and should only be use to iterate *fixed* sized lists.
 ```Dart
 import 'dart:typed_data';